suffolklibraries/lgc/content/collections/events/free-family-fun.md

     content:
       -
         type: text
         text: 'These free drop-in sessions run from 11:00 – 15:00.
 If any of the children attending are eligible for free school meals, a picnic bag lunch can be provided for free.
-To book a free packed lunch, e-mail the '
+To book a free packed lunch, e-mail '
       -
         type: text
         marks:
           -
-            type: link
+            type: bold
-            attrs:
-              href: info@nhrm.co.uk
-              rel: null
-              target: _blank
-              title: null
-        text: NHRM
+        text: info@nhrm.co.uk
   -
     type: paragraph
     content: